Preorder

 'Green Star' Large Flowering Gladiolus from $9.99

-'Green Star' Large Flowering Gladiolus The 'Green Star' gladiolus will have you stop in your tracks to admire it.
+'Green Star' Large Flowering Gladiolus - The 'Green Star' gladiolus will have you stop in your tracks to admire it.
 The striking green color is a great accent that is perfect for any cutting garden.
 We provide them in 12/14 cm bulbs (technically corms) so you get the best available.
 Gladiolus are deer, rabbits, and rodent resistant Characteristics 48" tall Blooms 60-90 days from the time you plant them USDA Zones 8-10 (Hardy in these zones, lift and store in winter in other zones) Full Sun Bloom Color: Green Additional Information Great for Mass Plantings, Borders, and Cutting Gardens.
 Great for butterflies and other pollinators Ships starting in mid to late March (weather dependent) Key Planting Tips Plant gladiolus 4" deep with an amended soil with 10-10-10 or something similar.
 Just make sure the first number (nitrogen) is 5 or 10.
 Or plant with a finished compost.
 Stagger your planting every 2 weeks so you can enjoy blooms continuously all summer.

 Preorder

-'Kelvin Floodlight' Dahlia (Dinnerplate) from $7.99 $10.99
+'Kelvin Floodlight' Dahlia (Dinnerplate) $12.00

-'Kelvin Floodlight' Dahlia (Dinnerplate) Pure yellow blossoms as bold as our sun will illuminate your gardens and bouquets.
-We provide them in clumps the majority of the time.
-Sometimes they will be stand alone with necks and eyes depending on the season’s harvest.
-The Fleurel's height is around 42".
+'Kelvin Floodlight' Dahlia (Dinnerplate) - Pure yellow blossoms as bold as our sun will illuminate your gardens and bouquets.
+Our stock of this was lost during the 2025 season due to excessive rain.
+We will be sourcing new stock as we loved how quickly it bloomed each season.
 Dinnerplate Dahlias are awesome additions to any garden.
 They provide structure and color to any garden with minimal effort.
 They do rather well in the back of your beds because of their size or even in stand-alone rows.
 They reward gardeners with an abundance of blooms starting in mid to late summer through frost.
-Typically they are not bothered by diseases and have attractive foliage until frost.
-Characteristics 42" tall Blooms are 8-12” wide USDA Zones 8-10 (Hardy in these zones, lift and store in winter in other zones) Summer to Fall Bloom Duration: Continuous Blooms through frost starting in mid to late summer Full Sun Additional Information Great for Specimen, Mass Plantings, Borders, and Cutting Gardens.
-Great for butterflies and other pollinators Ships starting in mid to late March (weather dependent) Key Planting Tips Plant in full sun with tuber 6-7” deep with the crown 1-2” below the soil.
-Space Decorative dahlias about 3’ apart from any neighbor.
-Plant when the soil is 60 degrees, well past any frost danger.
-Dahlias love soil that is close to neutral and do ok in slightly acidic or slightly alkaline.
+Characteristics 30”-50” in height Blooms are 6-10" wide USDA Zones 8-10 (Hardy in these zones, lift and store in winter in other zones) Summer to Fall Bloom Duration: Continuous Blooms through frost starting in mid to late summer Full Sun to Partial Shade Additional Information Great for Mass Plantings, Borders, and Cutting Gardens.
+Great for butterflies and other pollinators Ships starting by early April Key Planting Tips We plant dahlia tubers 4-6" deep.
+We add a few alfafla pellets in the hole and backfill with topsoil amended with compost.
+We space this variety 18" apart.
+We recommend to simply pinch back the shoots after about 3-4 weeks to encourage branching.
 You can amend soil with 10-10-10 or something similar.
 Just make sure the first number (nitrogen) is 5 or 10.
-You can fertilize every 4 weeks to help achieve large blossoms.
-Don’t water until the Dahlia sprouts.
+You can fertilize every 4 weeks to help achieve larger blossoms.
+For 90% of us, don’t water until your Dahlia sprouts.
 If your soil is very dry, water the soil first and then let it stand for 30 minutes before planting.
 Mulch around your plant leaving bare dirt directly above the tuber.
-You will see sprouts in 7-10 days.
-We are currently transitioing to grow all of our Dahlia stock.
-We exepct to offer some varitities starting in 2024 but will continue providing imported stock until we complete our domestic plan to raise them..
-Dahlias are imported from 3 growers in Holland for us.
-These growers have supported us for years and have limited issues.
-Once we receive our dahlias we wake them up to hand inspect each and every tuber.
 Every tuber is inspected by me (Andre Paquette) and then hand packed for shipment.
 In case of any issues, we reach our proactively to go over options.
 If you have any questions hit the Chat with Us Now button simply reach out by email or a phone call.

 Tel.
 (608) 632.5914 - Easy To Do Business With - Firefly Farm & Mercantile, LLC American Express Apple Pay Diners Club Discover Google Pay Mastercard PayPal Shop Pay Venmo Visa